Art and Design Education, BFA

 All students teach in Saturday Art School, a laboratory school for students from Brooklyn’s many neighborhoods.
-For over a century, Saturday Art School has provided children and adolescents with a quality arts program.
-Partnering with the Center for Art, Design, and Community Engagement K-12, students collaborate with children and young people attending this out-of-school program in art and design.
+For over a century, Saturday Art School has provided children and adolescents with a quality art and design program.
 Students learn to integrate the knowledge, skills and values of their studio-core or major to inform art and design projects conceived and developed in concert with young people.
 Supervised by faculty, students support children and young people in the conceptualization and realization of studio-based projects over the course of the semester culminating in a curated exhibition.

 Students complete a capstone course that supports students as they integrate their studio core with their teaching experiences through reflection and research in the field of art and design education.
 The capstone course in students’ senior year provides a space for students to reflect and build on their learning by investigating a topic in art and design education and developing a senior exhibition and catalog.

 In order to be recommended for New York State Education Department (NYSED) Initial Certification in Visual Arts (all grades), students complete a number of workshops and tests as they move through the program so that by the time students are ready to graduate all requirements for certification have been completed.
 Please note: Some of the workshops and tests require a fee.